-- Electromyography (biofeedback) evaluation of the pelvic floor muscles
+- Electromyography (biofeedback) evaluation of the pelvic floor and abdominal muscles

-- real-time ultrasonography: is used for neuromuscular reeducation of the pelvic floor and transverse abdominus
+- real-time ultrasonography: used for neuromuscular reeducation, back extensors of the pelvic floor and transverse abdominis

-- Internal manual techniques for scar tissue and hypertonic pelvic floor muscles
+- internal connective tissue manual techniques for scar tissue and hypertonic pelvic floor muscles

 - Electrical stimulation for pelvic floor re-education and strengthening (as needed)